d-gaston/armv8-examples/armsim_guide.md

     write      0x40  (64) --stdout only
     getrandom  0x116 (278)
 ### Labels:
-Can be any text (current no numbers) prepended with any number of periods or underscores and should end in a colon.
+Can start with zero or more periods followed by any number of numbers, letters, or underscores (regex: [.]*[a-z_]+).
 The same label cannot be declared twice.
 Since text is converted to lowercase, LABEL: and label: would count as the same.
 Labels must be declared on their ***OWN*** line.
 ### Directives:
 Directives are information for an assembler.
 These aren't needed for writing simple programs to test out instructions
 * .data    (declare a region of initialized data)